sparrowcode/PermissionsKit/README.md

 ]
 ```

-Next choose the permissions you need.
+Next, choose the permissions you need.
 But don't add all of them, because apple [will reject app](#apple-review).

 ### CocoaPods: